 Identifying what is behind your anxiety can help you find the best solution.

-Many types of anxiety can affect you at work, but three common ones are performance anxiety, social anxiety, and imposter syndrome.
+Many types of anxiety can affect you at work, but three common ones are performance anxiety, social anxiety, and impostor syndrome.

 Here are some tips for channeling your anxious energy in more positive ways: